Daniela Klette: Arrest

-On 26 February 2024, Klette was arrested in Berlin by LKA Niedersachsen and the Berlin Police without resistance.
+Police received a tip-off from the public about Klette's whereabouts in November 2023.
+Following this, on 26 February 2024, Klette was arrested in Berlin by Lower Saxony Landeskriminalamt and the Berlin Police without resistance.
+At the time of her arrest, it was unclear how she managed to stay underground for 30 years.

 She was charged with involvement in six armed robberies in which millions of euros were stolen, and at least one attempted murder.
-The crimes were alleged to have been committed between 1999 and 2016.
-Burkhard Garweg and Ernst-Volker Staub were also alleged to have been involved.
+The crimes, which were not committed in RAF's name, were alleged to have been committed between 1999 and 2016.
+Garweg and Staub were also alleged to have been involved.
 She was initially held in a prison in Vechta.
+In March 2026 it was reported that the Federal Prosecutor General had laid charges against Klette for attempted murder in 20 cases in relation to the 1991 sniper attack.

-Klette lived in Kreuzberg.
-She was believed to hold an Italian passport.
+Klette lived in the neighbourhood of Kreuzberg.
+Police said she was in possession of fake Italian identification documents.
 She had a public Facebook account, to which she had uploaded photos of herself.
 Her photo as "Claudia Ivone" in a capoeira club in Kreuzberg was possibly found by Khesrau Behroz and Bellingcat researcher Michael Colborne, using the face biometrics software PimEyes for the Legion: Most Wanted podcast.
-The police are not permitted under German law to use face recognition software.
+Under German law, police are not permitted to use facial recognition software.